tandasat/DdiMon/README.md

 1. With this configuration, any read and write access triggers EPT violation VM-exit.
 Up on the VM-exit, the EPT entry for 0x1000-0x1fff is modified to refer to contents of 0xb000 and to allow read and write to the page.
-And then, sets the Monitor Trap Flag (MTF), which works as if the Trap Flag of the flag but not visible to a guest so that guest can perform the read or write operation and then interrupted by the VMM with MTF VM-exit.
+And then, sets the Monitor Trap Flag (MTF), which works as if the Trap Flag of the flag register but not visible to a guest, so that a guest can perform the read or write operation and then interrupted by the hypervisor with MTF VM-exit.

-2. After executing a single instruction, guest is interrupted by MTF VM-exit. on this VM-exit, the VMM clear the MTF and set the EPT entry to the default state so that subsequent execution is done with the contents 0xa000.
+2. After executing a single instruction, a guest is interrupted by MTF VM-exit.
+On this VM-exit, the hypervisor clears the MTF and resets the EPT entry to the default state so that subsequent execution is done with the contents of 0xa000.

 As a result of this sequence of operations, a guest executed a single instruction reading from or writing to 0xb234.

 **Scenario: Execute**

-Execution is done against contents of 0xa000 without triggering any events at this time.
+Execution is done against contents of 0xa000 without triggering any events if no other setting is done.
 It is fine, and how to monitor execution of 0xa234 (0x1234 from guest's perspective) is left to developers.
-One option is installing inline hook and transfer to instrumentation code without triggering VM-exit.
-DdiMon sets 0xcc to 0xa234 and handles #BP in the VMM instead, as it does not require a disassembler.
+One option is installing inline hook and transfering execution to instrumentation code without triggering VM-exit.
+DdiMon sets 0xcc to 0xa234 and handles #BP in the hypervisor instead, just because it does not require a disassembler.
 The following steps are how DdiMon monitors execution of 0xa234.

-1. On #BP VM-exit, the VMM checks if guest IP is 0x1234 first.
-If so, next, it checks if a contents of 0xb234 is 0xcc.
-If so, that is a breakpoint set by a guest and the #BP should be delivered to a guest instead.
-If not the case, the VMM runs a specified handler to instrument the DDI call and sets a new breakpoint at a return address if a post handler is given.
-After that, just like the case of the read and write access, the VMM changes an EPT entry corresponds to 0x1000-0x1fff to refer to contents of 0xb000 and sets MTF so that a guest can run an original instruction and be interrupted then.
+1. On #BP VM-exit, the hypervisor checks if guest IP is 0x1234 first.
+If so, next, it checks if contents of 0xb234 is 0xcc.
+If so, it is a breakpoint set by a guest, and the #BP should be delivered to a guest instead.
+If not the case, the hypervisor runs a specified handler to instrument the DDI call and sets a new breakpoint at a return address if a post handler is given.
+After that, just like the case of the read and write access, the hypervisor changes an EPT entry corresponds to 0x1000-0x1fff to refer to contents of 0xb000 and sets MTF so that a guest can run an original instruction and be interrupted then.

 2. On MTF VM-exit, the exact same operations are done as the case of the read and write access.